-If you have a large course and it uses large, digital, multimedia files then actually getting the course to your learners can be tricky.
+If you have a large course and it uses large, digital, multimedia files, then actually getting the course to your learners can be tricky.
 Internet infrastructure is always fragmented with bottlenecks everywhere.
-Even on a corporate LAN that’s based upon optic fibre, multiple users accessing multiple files can clog up a network.
+Even on a corporate LAN that’s based upon optic fiber, multiple users accessing multiple files can clog up a network.
 If you’re sending courses to individual mailboxes, version tracking can become unwieldy and so can storage.
 Even if you make the best use of cloud storage, all of your learners still potentially need to access large files wherever they are.
 Microlearning lends itself to smaller file sizes and the associated microlessons rarely need to be downloaded in one go.

 7. Microlearning courses are quicker to complete

 Simply being able to approach a course one small step at a time removes barriers for learners to start the course – they don’t have to find a considerable amount of time in their (potentially busy) schedules to sit down and get on with it.
-With microlearning they can complete small lessons whenever they have some spare time.
+With microlearning, they can complete small lessons whenever they have some spare time.

 8. Microlessons can be completed on the move